turingschool/backend-curriculum-site/module1/lessons/problems_solutions_algorithms.md

 I have a file with 100 latitude/longitude pairs.
 Find the point that's closest to the north pole.

 *Extension*: Find the one closest to the **magnetic** north pole.

+## WrapUp
+* What is an algorithm?
+What is algorithmic thinking?
+Why is it necessary when working with computers?
+* How does iterative problem solving work?
+Why is it beneficial to us as developers?
+* What is pseudocode?
+How does it make programming easier?
+Why should we do it even if we think we've got a pretty sweet plan?